 How internal links affect the crawling rate?

-What should be done for better crawling and indexing?
+What can you do for better crawling and indexing?

-Search engines always look for fresh and unique content so updating pages with new texts, videos, images, etc. help in frequent crawling.
+Search engines always look for fresh and unique content, so updating pages with new texts, videos, images, etc., helps in frequent crawling.

-The more external links from credible and authentic sites give positive signals for the quality content on your site.
+The more external links from credible and authentic sites give positive signals for your site's quality content.
 Earning backlinks with white hat practices in an ethical manner will improve both crawling and ranking.

-Incorporating a good and trusted site’s links of other sites in your content will increase the relevancy of the content.
+Incorporating a good and trusted site’s links to other websites in your content will increase the content's relevancy.
 Include links according to the need in a contextual manner.

 Submitting a proper sitemap helps search engines in crawling.

-You should have a good design strategy for your site from the beginning.
+It would help if you had a good design strategy for your site from the beginning.
 The smooth and hassle-free navigation will help crawlers.
-The sites with good architecture can incorporate unlimited pages and avoid major usability issues when they become bulky in a later stage.
+The websites with good architecture can incorporate unlimited pages and avoid major usability issues when they become bulky at a later stage.

-Since the crawlers look for unique and value-rich content so they can ignore pages with copied or duplicate content.
+Avoid duplicate content because the crawlers look for unique and value-rich content.

 The crawlers or spiders are nothing but code written to scan and parse the documents.
 They can’t parse dynamic content like java scripts, flash files, images, video, audio, etc. Minimize the dynamic content and use some text or tags which can make understand spiders about the content.

-Avoid any kind of black hat link building tactics.
+Avoid any black hat link-building tactics.
 These can invite penalties from search engines.

 Optimize your anchor texts.
-These should be unique and contextual.
-The keywords heavy anchor texts can give signals of spammy behavior.
-Similar anchor texts can also give an impression of duplicate content.
+They should be unique and contextual.
+The keyword-heavy anchor texts can give signals of spammy behavior.
+Avoid similar anchor texts.